code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-soap-web-service-consumer-provider-wsdl-example.md

 # General Project Setup

-As Spring Web Services is contract first only, we need to start from a contract definition.
+As Spring Web Services is **contract first only**, we need to start from a contract definition.
 In this tutorial we will use a Hello World service that is defined by below WSDL.
 The service takes as input a person's first and last name and returns a greeting.

 ``` xml
 <?xml version="1.0"?>